 When will I get my Form 1099-K?

-AXS will send out a Form 1099-K to any account holder that meets the above IRS-defined total aggregate gross sales and the number of transactions.
+AXS will send out a Form 1099-K to any AXS account holder that meets the above IRS-defined total aggregate gross sales and the number of transactions.

 The regulations are under Internal Revenue Code Section 6050W.